Blade II: Critical response

-Roger Ebert gave the film 3½ stars out of 4, stating: "Blade II is a really rather brilliant vomitorium of viscera, a comic book with dreams of becoming a textbook for mad surgeons".
-James Berardinelli gave the film 2½ stars out of 4: "Blade II is for those undiscriminating movie-goers who want nothing more from a trip to the multiplex than loud, raucous, mindless entertainment".
+Roger Ebert gave the film three and a half out of four stars, stating: "Blade II is a really rather brilliant vomitorium of viscera, a comic book with dreams of becoming a textbook for mad surgeons".
+James Berardinelli gave the film two and a half out of four stars: "Blade II is for those undiscriminating movie-goers who want nothing more from a trip to the multiplex than loud, raucous, mindless entertainment".

+Accolades

+Like its predecessor, the film was nominated for both Best Horror Film and Best Make-up at the Saturn Awards.

 Video game

 A video game Blade II was released for the PlayStation 2 and Xbox on September 3, 2002.
 Reviews were generally negative.

 Sequel

 A sequel, Blade: Trinity, was released in 2004.